UK unemployment rate jumps by more than expected in cooling jobs market

 Most economists had been expecting the rate to only edge up slightly to 4% in the quarter.

-The official figures also showed regular wages growth, excluding bonuses, falling back once again, to 6% in the three months to February.
+The official figures also showed regular wages growth, excluding bonuses, falling back once again, to 6% in the three months to February from 6.1% in the previous three months.

 Liz McKeown, ONS director of economic statistics, said: “Recent trends of falling vacancy numbers and slowing earnings growth have continued this month, albeit at a reduced pace.